 But the feminist movement was largely ignored by the mainstream media.
 Every few years, a feature article on feminism would show up in one of the country’s leading publications.
 These articles cast feminism as a subject to be analyzed, rather than as a perspective through which to view culture and world events, and appeared eager to sound a death knell for the movement.

 In 1981, for example, The New York Times ran a story titled “Voices from the Post-Feminist Generation.”
 The author, a self-proclaimed “women’s libber,” interviewed young women who declared that feminism was dead.
 In 1989, Time magazine ran a cover story pondering whether feminism had a future.
 Nine years later, in 1998, it ran another cover story titled “Is Feminism Dead?”
 This time, their answer was a definite “yes.”

 Articles that treated feminism as a passing fad reflected the views of those who controlled the media, according to Jennifer Pozner, the director of media analysis organization Women In Media & News.

-“Media consolidation basically pushed out the feminist press from existing.”
 “We were locked out of the mainstream,” Pozner, who began her career writing for a progressive women’s newspaper called Sojourner: The Women’s Forum in the late 1990s, says.
 “Corporate media had a monopoly on the range of public debate at that time.”